Bajram Curri: Career

-Whilst the present-day regions of Albania were under Ottoman control, Curri represented the interests of the Albanians.
+While the regions of present-day Albania were under Ottoman control, Curri represented Albanian interests.

-Between 1885 and 1886, he got into a feud with Riza Bey Gjakova that lasted for a decade and was only ended through an envoy sent by the sultan who conferred upon each man a military command and rank with Curri becoming a captain of the gendarmerie in Pristina.
-To govern, Sultan Abdulhamid II used patronage networks by awarding privileges and government positions to co opt local leaders such as Curri into the Ottoman system.
-In 1893 he participated in a revolt in Kosovo led by Haxhi Zeka, which was quickly suppressed by the Ottoman army.
-During 1899 he became a founding member of Zeka's League of Peja.
-In 1906 he became one of the founders of the Gjakovë branch of the Secret Committee for the Liberation of Albania (Bashkimi Society) and an influential member.
+Between 1885 and 1886, he entered a feud with Riza Bey Gjakova that lasted for a decade.
+It ended only when the sultan sent an envoy to confer a military command and rank upon each man; Curri became a captain of the gendarmerie in Pristina.
+To govern, Sultan Abdulhamid II used patronage networks by awarding privileges and government positions to co-opt local leaders such as Curri into the Ottoman system.
+In 1893, he participated in a revolt in Kosovo led by Haxhi Zeka, which was quickly suppressed by the Ottoman army.
+In 1899, he became a founding member of Zeka's League of Peja.
+In 1906, he became one of the founders of the Gjakovë branch of the Secret Committee for the Liberation of Albania (Bashkimi Society) and an influential member.

-Like some educated Albanians with nationalist sentiments of the time, Curri supported the unity of Albanians from different religions under the banner of Skanderbeg and was in favour of government reforms that benefited Albanians.
-During the Young Turk Revolution, Galib Bey managed to get Albanian leaders Curri, Nexhip Draga and Ferhat Draga to attend a meeting at Firzovik (modern Ferizaj) and use their influence to sway the crowd through fears of "foreign intervention" to support constitutional restoration.
-During the 31 March Incident, among the 15,000 volunteers assisting the larger Ottoman army, Curri, along with Çerçiz Topulli, mobilized 8,000 Albanians to put down the revolt in Istanbul.
+Like some educated Albanians with nationalist sentiments of the time, Curri supported the unity of Albanians from different religions under the banner of Skanderbeg and favoured government reforms that benefited Albanians.
+During the Young Turk Revolution, Galib Bey managed to get Albanian leaders Curri, Nexhip Draga, and Ferhat Draga to attend a meeting at Firzovik (modern Ferizaj) and use their influence to sway the crowd through fears of "foreign intervention" to support constitutional restoration.
+During the 31 March Incident, among the 15,000 volunteers assisting the larger Ottoman army, Curri, along with Çerçiz Topulli, mobilized 8,000 Albanians to suppress the revolt in Istanbul.
 The repressive activities and broken promises of the Young Turks, however, led Curri to resume militant activities against the Ottoman authorities.
-In 1912, due to the deteriorating situation between Albanians and Ottoman authorities, Curri alongside other Albanian leaders were present at a meeting in Junik on 20 May where a besa (pledge) was given to wage war on the Young Turk government.
-He had an active role in the Albanian Revolt of 1912, fighting alongside Hasan Prishtina, Isa Boletini, Themistokli Gërmenji and others against the Turks.
-He was also one of the leaders in the Battle of Lumë against the Serbian military, which delayed their expansion to Albania and secured the Albanian independence.
-On August 18, the moderate faction led by Prishtina managed to convince Curri, and other leaders Idriz Seferi, Riza Bey Gjakova and Isa Boletini of the conservative group to accept the agreement with the Ottomans for Albanian sociopolitical and cultural rights.
+In 1912, due to the deteriorating situation between Albanians and Ottoman authorities, Curri, alongside other Albanian leaders, were present at a meeting in Junik on 20 May where a besa (pledge) was given to wage war on the Young Turk government.
+He had an active role in the Albanian Revolt of 1912, fighting alongside Hasan Prishtina, Isa Boletini, Themistokli Gërmenji, and others against the Turks.
+He was also one of the leaders in the Battle of Lumë against the Serbian military, which delayed their expansion to Albania and secured Albanian independence.
+On August 18, the moderate faction led by Prishtina managed to convince Curri and other leaders, Idriz Seferi, Riza Bey Gjakova, and Isa Boletini of the conservative group, to accept the agreement with the Ottomans for Albanian sociopolitical and cultural rights.
 He successfully fought in 1912 against the Young Turks.
-During the 1912 uprising, while waiting for an Ottoman response to the demands of the rebels, Curri and other leaders of the rebellion ordered their forces to advance toward Üsküb (modern Skopje) which was captured during August 12–15.
+During the 1912 uprising, while waiting for an Ottoman response to the demands of the rebels, Curri and other leaders of the rebellion ordered their forces to advance toward Üsküb (modern Skopje), which was captured on August 12–15.